MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/rdp-sign-in2.md

 The process of creating a certificate template is applicable to scenarios where you use an on-premises Active Directory Certificate Services (AD CS) infrastrusture.\
 You must first create a certificate template, and then deploy certificates based on that template to the Windows Hello for Business container.

-The process is different depending on whether you deploy certificates using an AD CS enrollment policy or Microsoft Intune.
+The certificate template configuration is different depending on whether you deploy certificates using Microsoft Intune or an AD CS enrollment policy.
 Select the option that best suits your needs.

 # [:::image type="icon" source="../../images/icons/intune.svg" border="false"::: **Microsoft Intune**](#tab/intune)